rclone/rclone/docs/content/docs.md

 You may also choose to [encrypt](#configuration-encryption) the file.
-Alternately, you can use [Mozilla SOPS](https://github.com/mozilla/sops) to encrypt the configuration file, and pass it in with decryption being transparently handled by SOPS, thus not needing password input - useful for cron.
+Alternately, you can use [Mozilla SOPS](https://github.com/mozilla/sops) to encrypt the configuration file, and pass it in with decryption being transparently handled by SOPS, thus not needing password input.
 See [SOPS](#sops) for more information.

 When token-based authentication are used, the configuration file